APACTestDrive/Container-Native-Development-with-OKE/LabGuide200.md

 You must download the `kubeconfig` file and set an environment variable to point to it.
 Having completed the steps, you can start using **kubectl** and the Kubernetes Dashboard to manage the cluster.

-Due to the possible differences that may arise from the installation of OCI_CLI tool in Windows or Linux environments, we will provide a workaround for this lab.
-Instead of installing the OCI-CLI in your environment, you will run a predefined script defined as a **Wercker** application with your OCI and OKE details to automate the download of `kubeconfig` file.
+Due to the possible differences that may arise from the installation of OCI-CLI tool in Windows or Linux environments, we will provide a workaround for this lab.
+Instead of installing the OCI-CLI in your environment, you will run a script defined as a **Wercker** application with your OCI and OKE details passed as environment variables to automate the download of `kubeconfig` file.

 ## Objectives

-**Configure Wercker and Automate the Execution of The kubconfig Tool**
+**Configure Wercker and Automate the Execution of The oke-kubconfig  Download Tool**

 - Create Wercker Application
-  - Fork okeight Application on GitHub
+  - Fork the **oke-kubeconfig** download tool from GitHub
   - Create a Wercker account
-  - Create Wercker application
+  - Create a Wercker application
 - Create and Run Wercker Pipelines
   - Define Wercker Build Pipeline
   - Set Environment Variables in Wercker
-  - Copy content of `kubeconfig` file
+  - Copy content of output to `kubeconfig` file

 ## Required Artifacts